 3. How much you can claim

 3.1 How to work out how much you can claim

 Your entitlement to bad debt relief is based upon the outstanding amount in respect of the supplies concerned.
 In the case of a single supply for which you have received no payment your claim will be for the amount of VAT that you accounted for and paid.
 If you have received a part payment for the debt, you can only claim a refund on the VAT relating to the amount that is still unpaid.

 3.2 How to attribute payments

 Payments should be allocated to the earliest supply made unless the customer specifies that a payment is for a particular supply and pays for that supply in full.
-VAT guide (Notice 700) provides guidance on establishing the time of supply.
+VAT guide (VAT Notice 700) provides guidance on establishing the time of supply.

 This method of attribution allows for a fair distribution of payments across supplies with varying liabilities, for example standard-rated, zero-rated and exempt supplies.

 You have made the following supplies to your customer:

 |Supply no||Date of supply and when payment was due||VAT-exclusive cost (£)||VAT (£)||VAT-inclusive cost (£)|